-Athens is an over populated city with the absence of large parks and green areas being obvious!
+Athens is an overpopulated city with the absence of large parks and green areas being obvious!
 (We try to be as objective as we can here!)
-But very close to the centre you can rest your eye to idyllic views of fir and pine, you can choose secret and adventurous paths and feel like you have left the problems of the city far away!
-So, these are three of our favourite option for hiking in Athens!
+But very close to the centre you can rest your eye on idyllic views of fir and pine, you can choose secret and adventurous paths and feel like you have left the problems of the city far away!
+So, these are three of our favourite options for hiking in Athens!

 Probably when we say hiking in Athens, we mean: Parnitha Mountain.
 This is the first destination that comes to mind for most Athenians when they think countryside.
 A magnificent place of nature with some easy trails for beginners, and some more difficult routes for advanced.
 The most important trails are indicated either by simple red signs on rocks and trees or by red tapes or finally, by special signs for each path, such as red triangles, red squares, yellow rhombs etc. In this way, following the same shape and colour of the signs, one can find the path and follow it to its end.
 Furthermore, there are two mountain refuges, one at Mpafi, owned by the Hellenic Alpine Club of Athens, and the other one at Flampouri, belonging to the Hellenic Alpine Club of Acharnes. (photo by Nikos Patsiouris)